1 Welcome to CIS3750

 Lessons & Advice From Last Year

-At the end of the course, you will be asked to reflect on the entire semester and the things that you have learned in CIS3750, and you will be tasked with identifying lessons or advice for the next cohort of students.
+At the end of the course, you will be asked to reflect on the entire semester and what you have learned in CIS3750, and you will be tasked with identifying lessons or advice for the next cohort of students.

 “Always ask the clients.
 Dan is more than useless getting specs.”